-- 6 Paragraphs 9 and 11A of the 2007 ED explain that 'a state' is a national, regional or local government, and the term is being used to refer to any governing jurisdiction that has statutory or regulatory powers of government.
+- Paragraphs 9 and 11A of the 2007 ED explain that 'a state' is a national, regional or local government, and the term is being used to refer to any governing jurisdiction that has statutory or regulatory powers of government.
 Although the IASB is not inviting comment on the definition of 'a State', we are worried about the practical application of this definition.
 For example: - (a) Judging by the position in Europe, a number of different structures are used to control (or influence) entities that are in effect state-controlled (or state-influenced) entities.
 We are concerned that not all of those structures will result in those entities being called state-controlled or state-influenced under the definitions in the ED.
-For example, in some countries the entities are not controlled or influenced by the government directly, but by an agency that is neither strictly speaking a governmental body nor a private sector body.
+For example, in some countries the entities are not controlled or influenced by the government directly, but by an agency established on the basis of, and given a special purpose (to invest...) by an Act making the agency strictly speaking neither a governmental body nor a private sector body.
 We think such entities should fall within the scope of the exemption proposed in the ED but are not sure that they do. - (b) We note that supranational governments (such as the European Union) are not 'states' as currently defined.
 Is that really the intention? - (c) We think that the proposed definition might also cause difficulties in practice when applied to existing structures when several governments are working together.
 Those will not always fall under the definition of 'joint control'.
 For example, a group or co-operation of municipalities holds (partially) a company.
 We think that, as long as they have not transferred their statutory or regulatory powers, they are not covered by the exemption.
-Again, it is not clear whether the IASB has deliberately excluded such bodies from the scope of the definition. - (d) We think that the definition of a government as a governing jurisdiction with statutory or regulatory competences might in certain jurisdictions also apply to certain regulators that comprise market participants (as is sometimes the case in, for example, the energy market).
-Was it in the intention that such entities should be within the scope of the definition? - (e) The fact that the definition refers to 'any governing jurisdiction that has statutory or regulatory powers of government' might need some clarification to ensure that the exemption applies to all relations with that government and not only when the government is actually using its statutory or regulatory powers. - (f) We also assume that it is not the IASB's intention that the existence of stateregulation would bring an entity within the scope of the term, yet as currently drafted that appears possible. - 7 In view of these examples of practicality issues that arise in applying the definition of 'a State', we think the definition and supporting material might need some further work.
-Every jurisdiction has its own way of organising state-related activities and organisations, and we think a definition needs to be found that achieves broadly the same results (in terms of the scope of the exemption) regardless of precisely how such activities and organisations are structured.
+We think they should be. - (d) We think that the definition of a government as a governing jurisdiction with statutory or regulatory competences might in certain jurisdictions also apply to certain regulators that comprise market participants (as is sometimes the case in, for example, the energy market).
+Was it in the intention that such entities should be within the scope of the definition? - (e) The fact that the definition refers to 'any governing jurisdiction that has statutory or regulatory powers of government' might need some clarification to ensure that the exemption applies to all relations with that government and not only when the government is actually using its statutory or regulatory powers.